We've all been there; that moment you hear a song for the first time and it leaves you breathless.

-We've all been there.
-That moment you hear a song for the first time and it leaves you absolutely speechless.
-You try to explain it to someone...and they just don't get it.
+You try to explain it to someone but they just don't get it.
 You're like "It was all neer neer neer guitars, and waa waa waa vocals and I was just jammin..."

-All the while, the person you are trying to get to feel the same emotion as you is just standing there like you have lost your mind.
+All the while, the person you are trying to get to feel the same emotion as you is just standing there like you have lost your ever loving mind.

-I understand all too well, the euphoria that a song can give a person.
+I understand the euphoria that a song can give a person.

 Take for example a moment in time, somewhere around 1990, shared by two people who barely even knew each other.

-I was in front of my highschool, in the smoking area before school.
+I was in front of my school, in the smoking area before my first class of the day.
 I saw him walking toward me from the parking lot.
-Not toward ME necessarily, but the school.
+Well, not toward me necessarily, but the school.

 I could see it in his face, though, he was looking for someone.
 Anyone!
-Someone he could unleash his pure joy onto!
+Someone he could unleash his elation onto.

-He was wearing a tshirt and faded Levi's (I'm guessing).
-His hair was blondish brown, kind of feathered on the side in a very cool way.
+He was wearing a t-shirt and faded Levi's (I'm guessing).
+His hair was blondish brown, kind of feathered on the sides.
 When, suddenly it was me...I was the lucky person he chose to share his music moment with.

-He began to tell me that he had just heard THE most amazing song his ears had ever heard.
+He began to tell me he had just heard THE most amazing song.
 There were no words to the song, only instruments.
-He said he parked his car and just sat there until the song was over and he didn't want it to end.
-It was so moving, he said, it brought tears to his eyes!
+He said he parked his car and just sat there until it was over and he didn't want it to end.
+It was so moving, he said, it brought tears to his eyes.

 That was really the end of our conversation.
 School began and we never spoke of it again.